Omer Yair

 Reichman University

-(17**) Graham, Matthew H., and Omer Yair.
-Forthcoming.
+(19**) Graham, Matthew H., and Omer Yair.
+2025.
 "Less Partisan but No More Competent: Expressive Responding and Fact-Opinion Discernment."
-Public Opinion Quarterly.
+Public Opinion Quarterly 89(1):7–30.
 Link Online Appendix Replication data

 (13) Peffley, Mark, Omer Yair, and Marc Hutchison.
 2024.
 "Right-Left Social Identity and the Polarization of Political Intolerance."
 Political Research Quarterly.
 77(1): 30–44.
 Link Online Appendix Replication data